subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ e = -\sigma\mu H $$

 where the spin $\sigma = +1$ if the magnetic moment of the spin aligns with the external field, and $\sigma = -1$ otherwise.

+The system we shall consider is the same as shown in figure 2, except that instead of a gas we have a $N$ atoms that are fixed in place, and can be in one of two states, with spin $+1$ or $-1$.
+But we still have the thermal heat bath at temperature $T$ that transfers heat energy into the system and thus causes the spin values to become dis-ordered.

 We will analyze two types of magnetic materials:

   - In paramagnetic materials, the individual spins are decoupled from one another.
 As a result the material only exhibits magnetic properties in the presence of an external field,
   - In ferromagnetic materials on the other hand, individual spins are coupled with those of their neighbors, as a result of which the material remans magnetized even in the absence of the external field.